WAZJACk85/CARSALES_ADMINDASHBOARD/README.md

 Hi, This app loads either an Admin or Customer Ordering and Stock Search Panel/Dashboard.
 You stast by logging in, as a customer username or Admin/staff username.
 Depedning on which you login as you will be presented with a different user interface.
 The purpose of the app is to:-

-*Allow user to order new cars that exist on DB system;* *Allow user to create a new car Itenary stock item with relevant features;
+* Allow user to order new cars that exist on DB system;
+* Allow user to create a new car Itenary stock item with relevant features;
-*Allow user to edit existing car or vehicle attributes and features.
+* Allow user to edit existing car or vehicle attributes and features;
-*Allow users to search all items that have been added and edit them, also giving ability to create queries and reports against the exisiting trends and data.
+* Allow users to search all items that have been added and edit them, also giving ability to create queries and reports against the exisiting trends and data;

-*(Please see next section for diagrams, screenshots and explanation of the different sections and technical code explanations)
+* (Please see next section for diagrams, screenshots and explanation of the different sections and technical code explanations)